vasylenko/devdosvid.blog/content/posts/2021/2021-01-19-mac1-metal-EC2-Instance-user-experience/index.md

 Jeff Bar [published](https://aws.amazon.com/blogs/aws/new-use-mac-instances-to-build-test-macos-ios-ipados-tvos-and-watchos-apps/) an excellent how-to about kickstart of the "mac1.metal", so I will focus on things he did not mention.

-Once you allocated the Dedicated Host and launched an Instance on it, the underlying system connects the EBS with a root file system to the Mac Mini.
+Once you allocated the Dedicated Host and launched an Instance, the underlying system connects the EBS with a root file system to the Mac Mini.

-It is an AMI with 32G EBS (as per Jan'21) with macOS pre-installed.

-That means two things:

-- The built-it physical SSD is still there and still yours to use; however, AWS does not manage or support the Apple hardware's internal SSD.
-So you may treat it as the Instance Store but with less guarantee of data safety.
+The Mac metal Instances can boot from the EBS-backed macOS AMIs only.

-- You must resize the disk manually (if you specified the EBS size to be more than 32G) [^1].
+If you specified the EBS size to be more than AMI's default, you need to resize the disk inside the system manually after the boot [^1].

 The time from the Instance launch until you can SSH into it varies between 5 and 20 minutes.